Shriya-Guptaa/Hybrid-AI-Chat/README.md

 | **Task 2** | Working CLI chat session using hybrid retrieval |
 | **Task 3** | Documented improvements (`improvements.md`)     |

+---

+## Acknowledgment
+This repository was created as part of a technical assessment for Blue-Enigma.
+It served as a great learning experience in building and optimizing hybrid AI systems.